RISHIKEsH12321/MAD24_P01_Team3/README.md

 - With location permissions granted on the user's phone, the user's location will be retrieved and they would be able to find recommended places from their current locaiton

 ### Forum Post - Create Post About Recommended Planned Trips (Vincent)
-- Create/Edit/Delete posts
+- View others' posts
-- Posts may or may not contain events
+- Create Posts about their travel experiences
-- Other users can view posts
+- Edit and delete their own posts

-- View user profiles and their posts
+### Comment Section
-- User comments (if time allows)
+- Allow users to comment on others' posts

 ### Implement Biometric Authentication for Logging In (Rishikesh)
 - Biometric Authentication enabled during logging in